danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Database-Fundamentals/readme.md

 **Views:** are virtual tables that contain a result set from a query.
 A view doesn't store data itself but displays data stored in other tables.
 It simplifies complex queries and can provide a security layer by limiting
          user access to specific data.

+  The different types of views are:

+  **Simple:**  is a view based on a single table and does not have JOINs, aggregates, subqueries, and grouping.

+  **Complex:** is a view built using complex queries and combines multiple tables, operations, or logic including JOINs, aggregates, subqueries, grouping, and filtering.

+  **Inline:** is a view built on a subquery in the FROM clause, which provides a temporary table and simplifies a complicated query.

+  **Materialized:** is a database object that stores the definition and the details of a query as a physical table.
+It allows for faster query performance because the results are cached and do not need to be recalculated
+                every time the view is queried.

 **Indexes:** are created on one or more columns and allow for faster search and retrieval operations.
 Indexes improve query performance but can slow down write operations (INSERT, UPDATE, DELETE).

 **Sequences:** are used to generate unique numeric values, often used to create primary key values automatically.
 They are commonly used in auto-incrementing columns like an ID column.